 Infrastructure Site Electrification Delay Extension.
 Fleet Operators may request this extension if their utility provider determines it cannot provide, prior to the upcoming compliance date, the requested power to the site where needed ZEFs will be charged or fueled.
 To receive the Infrastructure Site Electrification Delay Extension, the Fleet Operator shall meet all Fleet Eligibility Criteria in Section 3007(b)(3)(B)1 and submit all documentation and information described in Section 3007(b)(3)(B)4.a within the timelines specified.

-Fleet Eligibility Criteria.
+Fleet Eligibility Criteria for an Infrastructure Site Electrification Delay Extension.
 For a Fleet Operator to be granted an extension, all the following criteria shall be met:

-The Fleet Operator, or other entity responsible for infrastructure at the operating location, has contacted the electric utility provider pursuant to Section 3006(c) and has formally requested, pursuant to Sections 3007(b)(3)(B)1.a.i through 3006(b)(3)(B)1.a.iii, below, from the electric utility provider the electrical-service installation or upgrades necessary to charge, or to provide power to the infrastructure needed to fuel, anticipated ZEFs to be deployed to comply with the upcoming compliance date.
+The Fleet Operator, or other entity responsible for infrastructure at the operating location, has formally requested, pursuant to Sections 3007(b)(3)(B)1.a.i through 3006(b)(3)(B)1.a.iii, below, from the electric utility provider the electrical-service installation or upgrades necessary to charge, or to provide power to the infrastructure needed to fuel, anticipated ZEFs to be deployed to comply with the upcoming compliance date.

 For the January 1, 2028, compliance date, the formal request to the electric utility provider shall have been submitted by January 1, 2027;